patrady/99Bottles/Chapter5.md

   - Yes, all of them which is a result of the flocking rules.
 If they were written differently (guard clause vs ternary vs if/else) then it would disguise their shape.
 Devs automatically assume that differences exist for a reason but they actually don't have to.

   - **Squint Test**: A code same-ness test conducted by squinting your eyes so you can no longer see the code but only the structure/color differences
+    - Note that ternary clauses cause the structure to be muddled instead if you were to use `if` statements

 - _Question 2: Do any methods take an argument of the same name?_